 If you’re caught somewhere between option two and three, Retro Caravan Renovations also offers a consultancy service to offer advice on where to start and how to tackle your own renovation.

 But, if all that sounds too hard, you could just buy a ticket in Endeavour Foundation’s Christmas Prize Home Lottery.
-If you’re lucky, you could be introducing the family to Jennay in the backyard of your new $1.5 million home at Eumundi on the Sunshine Coast.
+If you’re lucky, you could be introducing the family to Tibby in the backyard of your new $2.35 million home in the Glasshouse Mountains on the Sunshine Coast.

-For the ultimate retro caravan renovation inspo, let’s take a look around the beautiful Jennay.
+For the ultimate retro caravan renovation inspo, let’s take a look around the beautiful Tibby.

-The exterior of the 70s Viscount Royal has been revived with a professional automotive paint job in crisp white and salmon.
-The retro look is completed with a classic black and white awning and white wall tyres with vintage chrome hubcaps.
+The exterior of the 70s Viscount Royal has been revived with a professional automotive paint job in crisp white and charcoal.
+The retro look is completed with classic textiles and a boho style paired with chrome fittings.

 Inside the retro cool continues with a luxe, Instagram-worthy fit out.
 With so much incredible detail squeezed into just 15 feet of space, we’ve broken down the interior caravan renovation, zone by zone:

 Tibby’s kitchen is all classic retro goodness featuring vintage-styled cabinetry, a white 130L Airflo retro fridge, timber benchtop, brick tiled splashback, stainless steel sink with gold tapware.

 Every detail has been carefully considered, right down to the inclusion of an induction cooktop and built-in USB phone chargers.